Jean-Francois-C/SAP-Security-Audit/README.md

 ```

 ------------------
-### 07. SAP User and Access Privilege Management
+### 07. SAP User and Access Management

-<i/> Restrict access to the tables containing the local SAP password hashes </i>
+<i/> Restrict access and permissions to the SAP transactions allowing to display the tables containing the SAP password hashes </i>
-> Several SAP transactions can be used to access the table USR02 and/or the view VUSR02_PWD that contain the password hashes (depending of your permissions).
+> Several SAP transactions can be used to display the table USR02 and/or the view VUSR02_PWD that contain the local password hashes.
 ```
 > SAP Quick Viewer : SQVI
 > SAP Standard query : SQ01